Genez-io/genezio-landing-page/deployment-platform/content/posts/implement_newsletter_on_static_websites_with_mailchimp_or_hubspot.md

 url: /blog/implement-newsletter-section/
 ---

 Hey everyone!
-I'm Tudor, and I'm part of the Genezio development team.
+I'm Tudor, and I'm part of the DeployApps development team.
 Lately, I've been on a mission to find the easiest way to add a newsletter section to The Bucharest Hackathon website – it's gonna be a cool {{< external-link link="https://thebucharesthackathon.com/" >}}hackathon{{< /external-link >}} taking place in Bucharest.

 ## Prerequisites